Foreign relations of the Byzantine Empire: Ottoman relations: 13th–15th centuries

 The dissolution of the Seljuk state left behind many small Turkish principalities.
 Among them were the Ottoman dynasty, which originated from the Kayı tribe (Note: A claim which has come under criticism from many historians, who argue either that the Kayı genealogy was fabricated in the fifteenth century, or that there is otherwise insufficient evidence to believe in it.) branch of the Oghuz Turks in 1299, and which eventually conquered the rest and reunited Anatolia to become the Ottoman Empire.
-Over the next 150 years, the Byzantine–Ottoman wars were a series of decisive conflicts between the Ottoman Turks and Byzantine Romans that led to the final destruction of the Eastern Roman Empire and the dominance of the Ottoman Empire.
+Over the next 150 years, the Byzantine–Ottoman wars were a series of decisive conflicts between the Ottoman Turks and Byzantine Romans that led to the final destruction of the Byzantine Empire and the dominance of the Ottoman Empire.

 In 1453, the Ottoman Empire conquered Constantinople, the capital city of the East Roman Empire.
 They followed by conquering its splinter states, such as the Despotate of the Morea in 1460, the Empire of Trebizond in 1461, and the Principality of Theodoro in 1475.